ashutoshmjain/gita/src/prologue.md

 - `Ganesa` is the deity of intelligence.
 The legend says that `Ma Parvati` - wife of `Siva`, created a humanoid from her skin scrub. `Siva` unhappy with the limited intelligence of this humanoid (as he couldn't even contextualize that `Siva` was `Parvati's` husband), implanted an elephant head on him to invoke superior intelligence.
 An elephant has three times the number of neurons verses a human brain.
 - To compare with current largest artificial intelligence systems, a human brain is around 300 times the size of largest neural networks of our time such as GPT3.
 Thus `Ganesa` has around 1000x natural(not artificial) intelligence verses the largest of our AIs!
 In a way superior intelligence was put to use in first mega transcription project - from spoken word to written text.
 It seems like a fun coincidence that we need AIs to harvest the written knowledge in digital realm.
 - In Hindu tradition, it is considered auspicious to remember `Ganesa` at the initiation of any major project.
 He is known to be the biggest problem solver, obviously on account of his superior intelligence.

 ---

-[^humanMind]: Speed verses understanding
-- The idea of the joke is relevant even today.
-Despite our progress in artificial intelligence, our machines barely understand the human consciousness.
-For example, a computer may suggest synonyms but it is hard for computer to feel the emotions invoked by the choice of the words. `Dwaipayana` meant that `Ganesa` being a humanoid, may be faster in word processing but he really needs to understand the meaning of the words.

----